surajkarki66/authentication-sytem-MERN/README.md

 Full Authentication  Login and Register with verification email and Facebook, Google Login with Forget and Reset Password using taliwind css

-### Here the processs to run an application locally:
+### Here the process to run an application locally:

    - To start frontend `React` on `Node` server:
      - `cd frontend`